+- Advanced Flame Arrestor Design.

 - Flammable Vapor Sensor.

 - Automatic Ignition Device.

 - Sight Window to observe operation of pilot and burner.

-FOR YOUR SAFETY: Activation of the Flammable Vapor Ignition Resistant System occurs when flammable vapors are present in the room where the water heater is installed.
+FOR YOUR SAFETY: Activation of the Flammable Vapor Ignition Resistant System occurs when flammable vapors are drawn into the water heater and are combusted.
 If flammable vapors are detected and/or sensed: